 The Cervix And Its Role

 The cervix is the narrow, lower part of the uterus and connects the uterus with the vagina.
 It is around 3-4cm in length.
-The lining of the cervix contains glands that produce thick mucus.
+The lining layer of the cervix contains glands which produce hormone dependent mucus.
 During ovulation, the mucus becomes thinner, allowing the passage of sperms to the egg.
 Once you are pregnant, the mucus becomes thicker again to protect the uterus from harmful bacteria (1).
+In early pregnancy, changes take place in the position and texture of the cervix as well as in the consistency and color of cervical discharge.

 Keep reading to know how the cervical position changes during ovulation and early pregnancy.